koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 ## Create a directory

-Let's move on to the next test.
-The next test is "should be able to create a directory".

 To pass the test, I have to add implementation for `directory` component.
 I create a directory if the type is `directory`.